AnastassiaA/twisted_twine_workshoppe_app/README.md

 Features and their current status include
 - Home Page containing:
-  - The nummber of pending commissions (in-progress)
+  - The number of pending commissions (in-progress)
   - The number of commission currently being worked on (in progress)
   - Total income |from commissions| (in progress)
   - Total expense |from commissions| (in progress)